Office of Residence Life Mission

 - Storage of any flammable liquids or gases.

 - Possession of halogen lamps, hot plates, toasters, toaster ovens, large refrigerators (larger than 4 cubic feet), and other expressly prohibited electrical appliances in residence hall rooms as outlined in the electrical appliance policy (see electrical equipment and appliance policy).
-Toasters, toaster ovens, and hot plates are permitted in Chatham Apartments and public residence hall kitchens only.
+Toasters and toaster ovens are permitted in lower campus apartments and public residence hall kitchens only.

 - Possession and/or use of candles (decorative or otherwise), incense, potpourri burners, space heaters (unless provided by the University), or anything with an open flame.